dawnkatsu/SpaceArcade/docs/networking.md

 ## Client-Server Communication Overview
 ### Overview
 Our game uses a client-server architecture with real-time communication via WebSocket, implemented through Socket.IO.
-The server is built with Flask and Flask-SocketIO, while the client uses Phaser for game rendering and the Socket.IO client library for network communication.
+The server is built with Node.js and Node.JS HTTP Server Socket.IO, while the client uses Phaser for game rendering and the Socket.IO client library for network communication.

 ### Key Components:

-* Server: Flask with Flask-SocketIO
+* Server: Node.js with Node.JS HTTP Server SocketIO
 * Client: Phaser game engine with Socket.IO client
 * Protocol: WebSocket (with Socket.IO fallbacks)